mkaminski1988/book-notes/how-linux-works/notes.md

 block/character device pattern, such as network cards.
 * The `/sys/devices` device path provides more detailed device information than the `/dev` directory.
+* The `dd` command copies data in blocks of fixed size.
+* Linux has two primary display modes: `text mode` and `X Window Server`.
+    * In text mode, you can switch between consoles using `ALT+F#`.
+    * In graphics mode, you can switch between consoles using `CTLR+ALT+F#`.
+    * `/dev/tty*` contains virtual consoles, which are Kernel-emulated terminals.
+    * `/dev/pts/*` contains psuedoterminal devices.
+    * `/dev/tty` is the terminal of the current process.
+* `devtmpfs` is a temporary file system that stores device information at boot time and is eventually mounted to `/dev` upon completion.
+No user-space support is required to have a working `/dev` directory during boot time.
+* `udevd` handles all user space events raised when hardware devices are added into the system or removed from it.
+* Each device has a major-minor pair.
+The major number refers to the driver (floppy disk, hard drive, etc) and the minor refers to something specific, such as the bus the device is connected to.